ok6og/TravelAgencyAPI/README.md

 # Travel Agency API

 A simple REST API developed for a university project, serving as the backend for a vacation reservation system.
+The API is implemented using C# and ASP.NET Core.
+It employs in-memory data storage for simplicity, suitable for educational purposes.

 ## Overview